 - Understand and apply the range of languages, compilers and libraries available on the HPC service

 - Download and manage code and libraries effectively

 - Compile C and Fortran code and investigate optimisation parameters

 - Manage and use Python, R, Perl and MATLAB codes and libraries

 - Use make and similar tools to automate installation and other processes

 - Apply basic techniques to profile and debug code

 - Write scripts to request resources and run code through the batch scheduler

-Attendees should have some experience of using HPC services, perhaps through attending a course similar to Introduction to High Performance Computing at Leeds.
-It is likely the course will be of most benefit to those users who need to develop and adapt research codes on the HPC service.
+Attendees should have some experience of using HPC services, perhaps through attending a workshop similar to HPC 1: Introduction to High Performance Computing at Leeds.
+It is likely the workshop will be of most benefit to those users who need to develop and adapt research codes on the HPC service.

-Booking for this course is through the IT Training Unit
+Booking for this course is through the IT Training Unit.
+Click here to book.